dataiku/dss-plugin-neo4j/README.md

 ## Overview

 The purpose of this Dataiku Plugin is to allow DSS users to interact with the [Neo4j](https://neo4j.com/) graph platform.
-Neo4j offers a popular graph database and query language (Cypher).
+Neo4j offers a popular database and language (Cypher), which lets users query and analyse graph data structures.
-The current version of the Plugin offers the ability to load Dataiku data directly into Neo4j.
-In particular, it will let you create new nodes and attributes in the graph from Dataiku Datasets, as well as setting their properties.
+The current version of the Plugin has different options to both read and write from/to Neo4j.

+## Plugin Components

+The Plugin is made of the following components:

+* a **Macro** to run arbitrary Cypher statements against the Neo4j database, to be used when there is no need to output a Dataiku Dataset
+* a custom **Dataset** to get data out of Neo4j, either entire groups of nodes, or using a custom Cypher query
+*

 ## Using the Plugin